jamesrwyatt2/jamesrwyatt2/README.md

  👋 Hi there, I’m James Wyatt!!
-- 🌱 I’m currently working as a Software Engineer.
-Here I use API and Javascript to create frontend charts to display data.
+- 🌱 I’m working as a Software Developer, developing flight scheduling applications for the Air Force.
-- 👀 I’m enjoy working on Java Spring Boot, and am learning Angular to with it.
+- 👀 I specialize in Java Spring Boot and Javascript React with MySQL or PostgreSQL.
-- 💞️ I have worked on Python, Django, Flask, Java, Spring, MySQL, JavaScript, React, Node.js!
+- 💞️ I have worked on Greenfield to Enterprize level applications!
+I also have experience developing in Salesforce LWC and Apex.
 - ✨ I am currently working on Giflty App.
-Gift registry application that allows you save urls for items you want and share it with others!
+Gift registry application that allows you to save URLs for items you want and share them with others!
 Check it out at Giftlyapp.com!
-- 👍 I am open to work in Southern California, North Carilona or remote.
+- 👍 I am open to working remotely in Raliegh, North Carolina.
 - 📫 How to reach me jamesrwyatt35@gmail.com
-- 🌠Fun Fact: I served in the Army for 7 years as a Medic!!
+- 🌠Fun Fact: I served in the Army for seven years as a Medic!!

 <!---
 jamesrwyatt2/jamesrwyatt2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.